One-quark state near a boundary of the confinement phase of QCD: Introduction

 \section{Introduction}

-A fundamental property of Quantum Chromodynamics (QCD) is color confinement---the empirical observation that isolated color-charged particles, such as individual quarks or gluons, are never detected under standard low-density, low-temperature environments in Nature~\cite{Greensite2020}.
+A fundamental property of QCD is color confinement---the empirical observation that isolated color-charged particles, such as individual quarks or gluons, are never detected under standard low-density, low-temperature environments in Nature~\cite{Greensite2020}.
 Instead, all physically observable states are color-singlet combinations, manifesting themselves either as mesons (quark-antiquark pairs), baryons (three-quark states), or more exotic hadronic and gluonic (glueballs) configurations~\cite{Bali:1992ru}.
 The confinement property disappears only under particular conditions, such as high temperatures or high baryonic densities~\cite{Laermann:2003cv}.

-The confinement of color is a nonperturbative infrared phenomenon that cannot be revealed with the help of the standard perturbation theory in QCD.
-Confinement is believed to arise from the infrared dynamics of gluons, where the strong coupling constant becomes large, making perturbative methods inadequate.
+The confinement of color is a nonperturbative IR phenomenon that cannot be revealed with the help of the standard perturbation theory in QCD.
+Confinement is believed to arise from the IR dynamics of gluons, where the strong coupling constant becomes large, making perturbative methods inadequate.
 As a result, the Hilbert space of asymptotic states contains only color-neutral states.
-The confinement property is supported also by first-principle lattice simulations, which show that in the pure-glue non-Abelian gauge theories, the potential $V_{Q \bar Q}$ between a sufficiently separated static test quark $Q$ and anti-quark $\bar Q$ rises linearly~\cite{Wilson1974}:
+The confinement property is supported also by first-principle lattice simulations, which show that in the pure-glue non-Abelian gauge theories, the potential $V_{Q \bar Q}$ between a sufficiently separated static test quark $Q$ and antiquark $\bar Q$ rises linearly~\cite{Wilson1974}, as follows:

-The emergence of the linear potential is associated with the formation of a confining QCD string, which squeezes the electric color flux of quarks into a linear string-like structure with a finite energy density $\sigma$ per unit string length~\cite{Greensite2020}.
+The emergence of the linear potential is associated with the formation of a confining QCD string, which squeezes the electric color flux of quarks into a linear stringlike structure with a finite energy density $\sigma$ per unit string length~\cite{Greensite2020}.